 Once the report is added to the myDBR, the report parameters and report privileges can be added.

 To move a report or folder, select 'Move report' in the edit view and then navigate to the folder where you want to move the report or folder.
-Finally select 'Move folder/report here' to complete the move.
+Finally, select 'Move folder/report here' to complete the move.
 The access privileges and parameter settings for the report will remain intact.

-See User Parameters for more information.
+See User Parameters for more information about different parameter types.